HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Dataset Construction

 \subsection{Extracting Samples}

-To mitigate the presence of excessively similar and redundant image samples, we extract frames from these clips at reasonable intervals of $k$ after downsampling the clips to a resolution of $1430 \times 1080$.
+To mitigate the presence of excessively similar and redundant image samples, we extract frames from these clips at reasonable intervals of $k$ after downsampling the clips to a resolution of $1438 \times 1080$.
 The values of $k$ are judiciously chosen for the clips of each class, and every $k$th frame is selected as a candidate image sample (\textit{e.g.}, with $k \approx 180$, $200$, $220$ for a 60 FPS clip).
-Table \ref{tab:tab1} encapsulates some essential statistical information related to \haspers and provides a superficial overview of the dataset.
+From this sequence of extracted candidate frames, we prioritize those exhibiting significant motion.
+To this end, we estimate the motion vector field by calculating the optical flow between the consecutive $t$th frame and the $(t+k)$th frame.
+The magnitude of this motion is quantified by the mean L2 norm of the resulting flow field.
+We retain the frame pairs with an average flow magnitude surpassing a certain requisite threshold $\tau$, thereby ensuring the inclusion of dynamically distinct frames.
+We synergistically amalgamate two optical flow estimation methods: the Lucas--Kanade (LK) method \cite{lucas1981iterative} and the Total Variation L1 Regularization (TV-$L^1$) method \cite{zachtvl1}.
+The undergirding assumption beneath the LK method is brightness constancy and spatial coherence of the flow in a local neighbourhood of the pixel (say, the patch $W$) under consideration.
+It employs a multi-scale gradient descent optimization approach for the constraint equation shown in Equation \ref{eq:eq1}. {